MostlyEmre/MostlyEmre/README.md

 ### Hi there 👋
 I'm Emre, a product designer, hobbyist coder and a digital archivist.
-I'm a 🤞soon-to-be-citizen🤞 immigrant in Toronto, Canada.
-Originally from Turkey.
+Originally from Turkey, I currently reside in Toronto, Canada.

 - 🔭 I’m currently working on ...
   - `XMRDCA`: a tool that helps people to invest in Monero by using the Dollar Cost Averaging method.